-The BTS Student Ambassador Competition was open to US citizens enrolled in grades 8 through 12, and included students from schools across the country.
-Each participating student had the option to submit an essay or a video on one of four topics.
-These topics included the historical significance of the Apollo program, a creative solution to bring Science, Technology, Engineering and Math (STEM) back into popular culture, and why they are driven to go to space.
+The Back To Space Student Ambassador Competition is a program under our Corporate Responsibility Initiative.
+This program included students from schools across the country.
+Each participating student submitted an essay or a video on one of four topics.
+These topics included the historical significance of the Apollo program, a creative solution to bring Science, Technology, Engineering, and Math back into popular culture, and why they are driven to go to space.
 Each entry demonstrated the student's passion for STEM with incredible levels of intellect and creativity.
-So much so that process of narrowing down the applicants to the elite members of Group 1 proved to be an extraordinarily difficult task.
+They have been a wonderful addition to the Back To Space team as we have hosted events, visited some of the elite, and so much more.

 AMANDA SHAYNA AHTECK